 arising out of or related to your (or your Users) use of, or inability to use, the Solutions or access the Environment, however caused, regardless of the theory of liability (contract, tort, or otherwise) and even if you have been advised of the possibility of such damages.

 10.2.
-In no event shall our total liability to you for all damages (other than as may be required by applicable law) exceed the amount of one thousand pounds (£1,000.00).
+Save as set out in Annex 2, in no event shall our total liability to you for all damages (other than as may be required by applicable law) exceed the amount of one thousand pounds (£1,000.00).

 11.2.
-You agree that we shall be entitled to create the Anonymised Data and you hereby grant us the right provide the Anonymised Data to PSNC for their use of the Anonymised Data for the Anonymised Data Purpose.
+You agree that we shall be entitled to create the Anonymised Data and you hereby grant us the right provide the Anonymised Data to PSNC and Affinity Groups for their respective use of the Anonymised Data for their respective Anonymised Data Purpose.